Moolap

 Moolap is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Moolap, as per the latest Census evaluation, 91.0% of dwellings were houses while 8.9% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
-This is comparable to Non-Metro Vic., where 90.1% were houses and 9.9% were other dwellings.
-Home ownership in Moolap stood at 53.9%, with mortgaged properties making up 32.0% and rented dwellings accounting for 14.1%.
-The median monthly mortgage repayment in the area was $1,907, higher than Non-Metro Vic.'s average of $1,430.
-The median weekly rent figure in Moolap was recorded at $290, slightly lower than Non-Metro Vic.'s $285.
-Nationally, mortgage repayments in Moolap were higher at $1,907 compared to the Australian average of $1,863, while rents were substantially lower at $290 against the national figure of $375.
+Moolap's dwelling structure, as per the latest Census, consisted of 91.0% houses and 8.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
+Home ownership in Moolap stood at 53.9%, with mortgaged dwellings at 32.0% and rented ones at 14.1%.
+The median monthly mortgage repayment was $1,907, higher than Regional Vic.'s average of $1,430.
+The median weekly rent in Moolap was $290, compared to Regional Vic.'s $285.
+Nationally, Moolap's mortgage repayments were above the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing